bmacao/technitium_IpWildcard/README.md

 This version will response **only** to existent zones at server

 Install:
-Download .zip and install as app at technitium DNS server Add APP record to zone:
+Download .zip and install as app at technitium DNS server & add APP record to zone:
 - Name: @
 - App Name: Select dropdown
 - Class Path: Select dropdown